bmaterials/erpipc/README.en.md

 ####Instructions for use

-The specific use method refers to the parameter setting operation in Section 3.2 of the user manual.

-install
+The dependent packet information is stored in the requirements.txt file.

-pip install erpipc
+Installation command : pip intall erpipc